 The Story Behind Easy Loving...

 The song "Easy Loving" was written and recorded by Freddie Hart.
 It was released in the summer of 1971.
 It was Freddie's breakthrough hit.
 And it actually happened by accident.

 Freddie had moderate success at best prior to this song.
-Capital Records had decided to drop his contract.
+Capitol Records had decided to drop his contract.
 Then a disc jockey at Atlanta, Georgia radio station WPLO began playing "Easy Loving" to great response.
 The song quickly caught on nationwide, and by that August, "Easy Loving" had broke into the top ten on the charts.

 On September 11, 1971, it was his first number one song, spending three weeks atop the chart.
 But these three weeks were not consecutive; its time at the top was interrupted between its first and second weeks for Tom T. Hall's "The Year Clayton Delaney Died."